jorge-alvarado-revata/jorge-alvarado-revata/README.md

 - 👋 Hi, I’m @jorge-alvarado-revata
-- 👀 I’m interested in web and mobile apps
+- 👀 I’m interested in web and mobile apps and machine learning
-- 🌱 I’m currently develop in Angular, Django, C#, Spring Boot.
+- 🌱 I’m currently develop in Angular, Django, C#, Spring Boot, Python
-- 💞️ I’m looking to collaborate on mobile projects
+- 💞️ I’m looking to collaborate on mobile projects and ML projects
 - 📫 How to reach me: j.revatta@gmail.com

 <!---